-What’s R-22 and Why Is It Phased Out?
+What’s R-22 and Why Is It Discontinued?

 What Refrigerant Will Take the Place of R-410A?

 In preparation of the phaseout, some manufacturers have begun using R-32 in new air conditioners.
 This refrigerant is classified low for global warming possibility—about one-third less than R-410A.
 And it also lowers energy expenditure by approximately 10%, according to the Intergovernmental Panel on Climate Change’s Fourth Assessment Report.
 That’s savings that could be forwarded on to you through your energy costs.

 Home Comfort Heating & Air Can Provide Support with All Your Air Conditioning Needs

 In summary, the changes to air conditioner refrigerant probably won’t affect you a whole lot until you need repairs.
 But as we went over beforehand, repairs connected to refrigerant can be more costly since there are the low levels available.

 In addition to that, your air conditioner frequently malfunctions at the worst time, frequently on the hottest day when we’re getting lots of other calls for AC repair.